CloudKidStudio/PixiFlash/README.md

 * Complex shapes with a negative shape inside of it only render the outer-most shape.
 For example, a donut shape would only render the outer circle and not the hole.
 * Cannot "Test Movie" in side of Flash to preview the animation
 * No support for Text fields
+* Flash Color Effects are supported only for Advanced style multiplicative color changes (RGB percents) by translating to PIXI 'tint' property.
+Additive color effects such as Tint, and the additive RGB modifiers in the Advanced Color Effect style will be ignored.
+The Brightness effect, is only capable of darkening the symbol (Brightened symbols will be rendered darker than original).
+Keyframes and tweening of Color Effects are not supported.

 ##License